Harut1991/chatApi/README.md

 1. Download all dependencies.
 		npm install
+2. Create mysql db
-2. Edit the file ./config.ts with your own settings:
+3. Edit the file ./config.ts with your own settings:

 ```
 # Start App